ZenithDang/analytics_wiki/Academic Theory/Statistics & Mathematics/Hypothesis Testing/Statistical Tests/T-Test.md

 # T-Test

-Also called the student T-Test, is test mainly used to compare whether the average response of two populations are statistically difference.
+The T-Test, is test mainly used to compare whether the average response of two populations are statistically difference.
 I.e. is the mean of two groups different from each other.
 Under this test in a two sided scenario the hypothesis are:

 - $H_0$ : The difference in the two groups means are zero
 - $H_1$ : The difference in the two groups means are non-zero